 This site can help you understand your options and get coverage, depending on the number of employees that you have and other factors.
-The site can also help you find an insurance agent or broker.
+It can also help you find an insurance agent or broker.

 Do you belong to any industry associations, professional associations or business alliances?
 Check to see if there are options to buy group health insurance for your business as part of these larger organizations.

-Navigating the complexities of small business health insurance can be daunting, especially for busy entrepreneurs who have a business to run.
-This is why so many business owners choose to work with insurance brokers or insurance agents.
+Navigating the complexities of small business health insurance can be daunting.
+This is why so many small business owners choose to work with insurance brokers or insurance agents.